Introduction goes here

 60

-Letters of protection with clause volumus for one year for Thomas de Kendal Kendale, messenger, who is setting out to Aquitaine in the king's service, to stay there in the company of Edward, prince of Aquitaine and Wales.
+Letters of protection with clause volumus for one year for Kendale Thomas de Kendal, messenger , who is going to Aquitaine in the king's service, to stay there in the company of Edward [of Woodstock], prince of Aquitaine and Wales .

 By K.